 Strategies and goals to improve quality of life include:

 - Learn stress management and relaxation techniques

 - Return to work, leisure and social activities

 - Learn appropriate use of pain medications

-- Minimize pain behaviors
+- Minimize behaviors that draw attention to pain

 - Create exercise goals